 Our overarching goal is to systemically change communities by using the natural world as a catalyst to connect people of all ages, backgrounds, and abilities.
 In honor of our 40th year of service, we will connect 40,000 individuals of all ages, backgrounds, and abilities to each other and the natural world through shared outdoor adventures.
 Specific objectives include:

-Serve 32,000 people through more than 450 inclusive outdoor events
+Serve 40,000 people through more than 500 inclusive outdoor events.

-Update and invest in our facilities by improving our headquarters and further developing our Little Sand Bay Base Camp—leading the industry in universally designed, accessible outdoor facilities and places
+Expand our impact by improving our headquarters and further developing our Little Sand Bay Base Camp—leading the industry in universally designed, accessible outdoor facilities and places.

 Community or Constituency Served

 Our mission of full community integration is driven by our core value of inclusion.
 We actively seek participation from all demographic strata, resulting in a rich and inclusive mix of participants from all walks of life: